dentarg/auth0-blog/_posts/2017-10-04-api-less-scary-approach.markdown

 > > An Application Programming Interface (API) is a set of subroutine definitions, protocols, and tools for building application software…
 — Wikipedia

-These definitions are just combinations of multiple unfamiliar terms which most likely scare you at first read and you then end up spending a whole day trying to look up every term most times forgetting why you were there in the first place the chain just never ends.
+These definitions are combinations of multiple unfamiliar terms which seem like nonsense and scary at first.
+You can spend a whole day trying to look up every term above and forget what you were searching for in the first place and the chain just never ends.

 This happens to everyone.
 What you should never do is give up.
-Well, we are here to discuss API in a less scary way, let’s get started!
+We are here to discuss APIs in a less scary way, let’s get started!

 ## To Do:
-* What API is.
+* Explain what an API is.
-* Why API.
+* Discuss why you would build an API
-* Simple App using Auth0 API
+* Build a simple app using the Auth0 API

-The magnificent, “Application Programming Interface”, highly exalted in the previous definitions above is simply a messenger.
-Think of API as a waiter.
-You go to your favorite classy restaurant to buy food, you have to place your order ( make a request ) somehow right?
+The magnificent, “Application Programming Interface” or API, highly exalted in the previous definitions above is simply a messenger.
+Think of an API as a waiter.
+You go to your favorite classy restaurant to buy food, you have to place your order ( make a request ) right?
 Someone walks up to you with list of meals available, the waiter ( API ) .
-The well dressed waiter takes your order, goes to the kitchen to get your order and comes back with the meal.
+The waiter takes your order, goes to the kitchen to process your order and comes back with the meal.

 ![waiter image](https://cdn-images-1.medium.com/max/1600/1*du7nMX43KrP-h3c9ckeKTQ.jpeg)

 ## How requests were made before APIs

-Take a look at the cheap restaurants, where there are no waiters, no menu list, you just walk straight to the kitchen to get your meal.
+Take a look at cheap restaurants, where there are no waiters, no menu, you just walk straight to the kitchen to get your meal.
 I believe you know how messy and inconvenient that can get, lots of customers barking their orders, each struggling to get attention.
 You don’t want to be caught up in that mess.

-Well, before APIs, clients interacted with the data store directly which has lots of downsides to it; the biggest of which is the lack of security.
+Well, before APIs, clients interacted with the data store directly, which had lots of downsides to it; the biggest of which is the lack of security.

 ---

-In computing, APIs take the request from the user of an app (Web, Mobile, etc.) to get / send something.
+In computing, APIs take the request from the user of an app (web client, mobile app, etc.) to get / send something.
 Say you just placed an order for a MacBook from an online store.
-The online store’s API takes the order information and sends to the Server to process the order, then returns with a response, notifying you whether it was successful or not.
-The Data has to be represented in a way (format) both the app and the server will understand, just the way the menu is written in a specific language you and the waiter understand so he can place the right order for you at the kitchen.
-The modern / generally accepted format is JSON (JavaScript Object Notation).
-The order information (data) will look like this:
+The online stores API takes the order information and sends it to the server to process the order, then returns a response, notifying you whether it was successful or not.
+The data has to be represented in a format that both the app and the server will understand, just the way the menu is written in a specific language you and the waiter understand so he can place the right order for you at the kitchen.
+The generally accepted format is JSON (JavaScript Object Notation).
+The order information may look like this:

 ```javascript
 {